 A chemical pregnancy is a pregnancy that has been confirmed by a pregnancy test (either blood or urine), but there are no other significant clinical signs of the pregnancy and there is nothing seen on ultrasound.
-The urine pregnancy test is often faintly positive or blood hCg levels are very low and don't increase appropriately.
+The urine pregnancy test is often faintly positive or blood hCG levels are very low and don't increase appropriately.

-Although the blood test can detect a very low hCg level that indicates pregnancy a few days before a period, two to three days later, a period may start.
+Although the blood test can detect a very low hCG level that indicates pregnancy a few days before a period, two to three days later, a period may start.
 Without the test, most women would never have known they were briefly pregnant.

 A chemical pregnancy happens much more frequently than most people expect, probably up to 30-40% of all pregnancies end up in a chemical pregnancy, and without early testing, most women would never have known about it.
 If the pregnancy develops and goes unnoticed for several more weeks, a sac may form but without an embryo, which is known as a 'blighted ovum'.